Fed officials see more QE cuts, changes to low-rate vow

 Only 10 officials voted on Fed policy in January, but a broader group of 17 took part in the meeting.
 It was the first meeting without a dissent since June 2011, a sign of how tumultuous Bernanke's tenure has been.

-(Additional reporting by Krista Hughes, Karen Jacobs, Jason Lange, Ryan Vlastelica and Rodrigo Campos; Editing by Chizu Nomiyama and Ken Wills)
+(Additional reporting by Krista Hughes, Karen Jacobs, Ryan Vlastelica and Rodrigo Campos; Editing by Chizu Nomiyama)